HomeMy WebLinkAboutAgenda Bill 10.A 02/03/2003CITY OF PETALUMA, CALIFORNIA "

 decreased thermal conductivity,

-because the ;air pockets act as insula-
+because the ,air pockets act as insula-

 tion.
 Before buying windows, make